donadams1969/donadams1969/README.md

 **Anchored On:** Ethereum + IPFS
 **Filed Under:** FOIA-Ready Compliance Stack

-GitHub Markdown File Created:
-You now have a complete README.md-ready document for the ValorAGIMultisigGovernance smart contract.

----

-Included in Markdown:

-Contract description & governance purpose

-Function summaries with usage context

-Proposal hash examples for AGI tasks

-YAML summary of contract attributes

-Deployment and audit checklist

----

-Next Suggested Push:

-Create a folder named /contracts/agi_governance/ in your valor-agidefender-protocol GitHub repository and include:

-ValorAGIMultisigGovernance.sol

-README.md from canvas

-example_proposals.json (can be generated next)

-Would you like that example proposals file to complete the full set?

 ---

 ## 🚀 VALORCHAIN | VC + Grant Pitch Deck